History of Catalina Island Conservancy in Timeline

 2004: Catalina Island fox declared endangered

-2009: Start of Stop the Spread program
+2009: Stop the Spread program started

-A peer-reviewed study published in 2013 reported that the contraceptive program was effective in controlling the bison herd.
+A peer-reviewed study published in 2013 reported that the contraceptive program was effective in controlling the herd.
 After receiving the contraceptive, the calving rate dropped to 10.4% in the first year and 3.3% the following year.

-2013: Stop the Spread program reaches 15,000 campers
+2013: Stop the Spread program given education to campers

-2014: Calving rate at 3.3% following PZP treatment
+2014: Calving rate dropped

 2020: Plans to bring pregnant bison to Catalina Island